ZentrixLabs/SrtExtractor/README.md

 7. **Cancellation Issues**: If processes don't stop, restart the application
 8. **Batch SRT Correction Shows "None Found"**: Ensure you've selected a folder and clicked "Scan for SRT Files"
 9. **SRT Files Not Updating**: Check that files aren't read-only or locked by another application
+10. **Wrong Track Recommended**: Check the log for recommendation decisions; you can manually select a different track

 ### Log Files